Aaron98990/ways-of-the-game/advantage.md

 > - Law 12.3 Disciplinary Action

 ## Disciplinary action

+**Advantage is commonly apllied to where the offended player was able to pass or kick the ball away before the offender fouls them late and while the ball is away.
+When advantage is applied, the referee needs to be thinking if a yellow card is appropiate and remember the player that commited the foul.**

 Just because advantage is played does not mean that a referee cannot caution or send-off the offender - the referee will show the cards when play stops.
 - [A player commits a reckless tackle.
 The referee signals advantage.
 When the ball is out of play, the player is cautioned for the reckless tackle.](https://youtu.be/eFxYX4x1za0?t=790)